github1-grousson/milvue-demo-congress/README.md

 7.  **(Optional)** Generate DICOM results by pushing to the modality via the PACS.

 ## How to setup DICOM nodes in PACS

+By default the PACS system is configured with three DICOM nodes:

+    ```json
+    "Milvue_prod" : ["MILVUE", "storescp", 1040],
+    "Milvue_precert" : ["MILVUE", "storescp-precert", 1040],
+    "MICRODICOM": ["MICRODICOM", "172.27.16.1", 11112]
+    ```

+Two nodes are configured for sending DICOM files to the Milvue AI engine and one node for sending DICOM files to the MICRODICOM local workstation.

 1. Edit the file `orthanc.json`
 2. Find the key `DicomModalities`